-Homeostasis | Definition, Function, Examples, Facts | Britannica Homeostasis is any self-regulating process by which an organism tends to maintain stability while adjusting to conditions that are best for its survival If homeostasis is successful, life continues; if it’s unsuccessful, it results in a disaster or death of the organism
+Homeostasis | Definition, Function, Examples, Facts | Britannica homeostasis, any self-regulating process by which biological systems tend to maintain stability while adjusting to conditions that are optimal for survival If homeostasis is successful, life continues; if unsuccessful, disaster or death ensues

 What Is Homeostasis? - Cleveland Clinic Homeostasis is a state of balance, and your body regulates its own systems to reach and maintain it It’s key to how all your body systems work

-Homeostasis - Wikipedia Homeostasis is brought about by a natural resistance to change when already in optimal conditions, [2] and equilibrium is maintained by many regulatory mechanisms; it is thought to be the central motivation for all organic action
+Homeostasis - Wikipedia Homeostasis is brought about by a natural resistance to change when already in its optimal conditions, [2] and equilibrium is maintained by many regulatory mechanisms; it is thought to be the central motivation for all organic action

 Homeostasis: Meaning, How It Works, Types, Significance Homeostasis keeps the body's internal environment stable, even when the outside world changes There are seven types of homeostasis, such as body temperature and blood sugar regulation Homeostasis often involves negative feedback loops to fix imbalances in the body